joofor2030/-Kultra-Mega-Stores-Inventory/README.md

 #### 11. If the delivery truck is the most economical but the slowest shipping method and Express Air is the fastest but the most expensive one, do you think the company appropriately spent shipping costs based on the Order Priority?
 Explain your answer.

-* **Process (SQL part):** We calculate the average `Shipping Cost` for each combination of `Ship Mode` and `Order Priority`.
-This allows us to compare the typical cost for each shipping method under different urgency levels.
+* **Process (SQL part):** I calculate the average `Shipping Cost` for each combination of `Ship Mode` and `Order Priority`.
+This allows me to compare the typical cost for each shipping method under different urgency levels.
 * **SQL Query (to analyze average shipping cost by mode and priority):**
     ```sql
     SELECT "Order_Priority","Ship_Mode",